mewmewdevart/mewmewdevart/README.md

 <!-- Hey, I'm happy to hear that you're here.
 When I created my read.me profile, I used https://stackedit.io/ ,some html skills and Shields.io for icons -->

 # Whatsup? <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
+Hey, I'm from 🇧🇷 Brazil and I'm a UX/UI designer and Artist  with a lot of interest in Game Programming and Website Development 🎮👾.

 **Welcome to my Page!**<br>
 > 🧠 **The future belongs to those who prepare for it today. - Malcolm X**

 **👩🏾‍💻About Me :**
- - 👾 I'm from 🇧🇷 Brazil and I'm a UX/UI designer and Artist  with a lot of interest in Game Programming and Website Development 🎮👾.
  - ✌️ I am very **empathetic** and **creative**.
  - 💬 I speak Portuguese and I know a little English
- - ⚡ Fun fact: I have random knowledge about many things and love to talk about conspiracy theories
+ - ⚡ Fun fact: I have random knowledge about many things and love to talk about conspiracy theories.
+ - 👾 Skills : **HTML, CSS, Bootstrap, PixelArt, Game Design and Ux/Ui Design**
+ - 💼 Softwares: **VSCode, Unity, Figma, Illustrator, Affter Effects, Git and Github.**

 **💻Objectives for me to complete in 2021 :**
    - [30 Days CSS Challenge](https://github.com/mewmewdevart/30Days_CSSChallenge) ✔️